This Cyberpunk 2077 tweak could really help PC performance

 Now, I would be careful about over-reading into analysis of this.
 This is what one person thought they found, and what they thought it meant.
 But whatever the cause, the results for numerous people in that thread sound solid.
 However, others are reporting that the tweaks did nothing at all for them.
 It’s not a clear-cut issue or a universal fix.

-ThePhoenixRoyal also warns that fiddling could cause crashes, too.
+ThePhoenixRoyal warns that fiddling could cause crashes, too.
 It’s definitely for advanced users who are familiar with poking in config files and aren’t afraid of having to fix things if it goes wrong.
 But if you’ve got a hot datadeck yet poor performance, you might wanna give this a go.
 Carefully.
 With few expectations.
 You might be surprised?

 As for what to actually do with memory_pool_budgets.csv and where to find it, someone shunted the info into a simple guide.